Geboyi/krapani_project/Solution.md

 __Option One - Serverless__

-For serverless, we use the lambda functions.
+For serverless, the lambda functions will be used.
 Lambda-a is a routing lambda whose job is simply routing - it does not perform business logic.
 It route to lambda-b.

 Lambda-b is the main business logic function which will interact with other parts of the system.
 It will be deployed to have connectivity into the VPC so it can access the RDS, and ElastiCache services.
 Since it is the main processing function it is also made a target of the ALB, so the ALB can route to it.